 Why study this course

-A small experienced team within the sector provides excellent pastoral care and can offer an authentic viewpoint on how the course applies to practice.
+We have a small experienced team within the sector providing excellent pastoral care and offering an authentic viewpoint on how the course applies to practice.

 Health & Social Care is all about compassion, support and understanding both individual needs and broader sociocultural context.
-Here at BGU we practice what we teach.
-Our course has been developed in consultation with Health and Social Care services, thus ensuring relevance to provision within the community and meeting employers’ expectations.
+Here at Bishop Grosseteste University, we practice what we teach.
+Our undergraduate course has been developed in consultation with Health and Social Care services in Lincoln, thus ensuring relevance to provision within the community and meeting employers’ expectations.

 Mode of study